-As a rule, these entities presuppose scaling, but, as it has already been said, in the case of PV and a platform like AWS, horizontal scaling is out of discussion.
+As a rule, these entities presuppose scaling, but, as it has already been said, in the case of PV and a platform like AWS, horizontal scaling is out of the question.
 Why do we need a replicable controller then?
-Well, because, if a container fails (if, say, a worker-node shuts down), the container could restore automatically, and everything would continue running as before.
+Because, if a container fails (if, say, a worker-node shuts down), the container could restore automatically, and everything would continue running as before.
 Apparently, you can't scale such RC or Deployment.

 apiVersion: v1 kind: ReplicationController metadata: name: example-my-controller labels: name: example-my-controller spec: replicas: 1 template: metadata: labels: name: example-my-controller spec: containers: - name: example-my-controller image: example-my-controller:latest volumeMounts: - mountPath: /srv/data name: data volumes: - name: data persistentVolumeClaim: claimName: example-my-pvc

 No big secret.
 We simply mount our PVC to

-Shipping a Container into a Network
+Shipping a container into a network

 Kubernetes Service announces a static IP address and DNS in Kubernetes' network.
 With the help of selectors, Kubernetes connects service ports with controller ports.
 Thus, by referring to the service address, the software binds to the controllers' open ports.
 If you are using several replicas (like in the case of Deployment or ReplicationController)—Kubernetes Service balances the traffic between them, while the containers can be on different node clusters.
 When you do the scaling, Kubernetes automatically activates new nodes to balance the load.
 It's extremely convenient!

-We could talk how network functions in Kubernetes for many more pages, but within this article I would like to highlight the most important points:
+We could talk how network functions in Kubernetes for many more pages, but within this article, I would like to highlight the most important points:

 - If you need to introduce a service to the world, use type: LoadBalancer

-- obviously, no one keeps you from going to the server and launching docker logs, but we don't recommend using such low-level operations and remain on a higher level, if possible
+- Obviously, no one keeps you from going to the server and launching Docker logs, but we don't recommend using such low-level operations and remain on a higher level, if possible.

 - If you want to pull out the most recent logs only, use flags

-Example:kubectl logs -f --tail=10 <pod-id>
+kubectl logs --tail=10 <pod-id>

 It needs to be done in order not to flood the terminal with a logs' long history and see their update in real-time.
-Stern by default behaves as if you've already added flag -f.
+Stern by default behaves as if you've already added flag

-- in any case, try not to rely on containers' logs only, and additionally send important stuff to Sentry or similar log-aggregators
+- In any case, try not to rely on containers' logs only, and additionally send important stuff to Sentry or similar log-aggregators;

-- if you are planning to use fluentd and a log aggregator—write one-line logs.
+- If you are planning to use fluentd and a log aggregator—write one-line logs.
 However, if you'd rather use ES as your storage—write your logs in JSON.
 Multi-line logs are difficult to analyze in aggregators.

 If top and bottom resource limits are not set explicitly, an application runs the risk of locating on a cluster with initial lack of resource, or, even worse, consuming all server resources and destabilizing a node.
 That is why we strongly recommend setting the limits explicitly.

 If you don't know how much resource your application consumes, set up a test environment without any limits and run some stress tests.
 Performance graphs will show the consumption limits within which the application functions without failure.
 Add 10-30% to those performance limits and set them as strict ones.
-Here's an example of controller description section with top and bottom resource limits:
+Here's an example of a controller description section with top and bottom resource limits:

 resources: requests: cpu: 0.1 memory: 128Mi limits: cpu: 1 memory: 1024Mi

 Keep in mind that autoscaling depends on the CPU only.
-Memory leaks or mistakenly set limits won't lead to autoscaling, they will only cause OOM.
+Memory leaks or mistakenly-set limits won't lead to autoscaling; they will only cause OOM.

-Selecting a Controller
+Selecting a controller

 There are several ways to launch a container in a Kubernetes cluster.
 Here are the most popular ones, available now in a steady Kubernetes version: